atk4/data/docs/quickstart.rst

 without concerning about data storage.

 Agile Data has a rich set of features to define how Business Domain maps into Persistence Domain.
-It also allows you to perform most actions with only knowledge of Business Domain, keeping the rest of your application independent from your database choice, structure or patterns.
+It also allows you to perform most queries with only knowledge of Business Domain, keeping the rest of your application independent from your database choice, structure or patterns.